GoshgarIsmayilov/zkECv0.0.1/README.md

 2. Jacob Eberhardt and Stefan Tai.
 Zokrates-scalable privacy-preserving off-chain computations.
 In IEEE International Conference on Internet of Things (iThings) and Cyber, Physical and Social Computing (CPSCom), pages 1084–1091, 2018.
 3. Eli Ben-Sasson, Alessandro Chiesa, Eran Tromer, and Madars Virza.
 Succinct {Non-Interactive} zero knowledge for a von neumann architecture.
 In 23rd USENIX Security Symposium (USENIX Security 14), pages 781–796, 2014.
 4. Tianyi Liu, Xiang Xie, and Yupeng Zhang.
 Zkcnn: Zero knowledge proofs for convolutional neural network predictions and accuracy.
 In Proceedings of the 2021 ACM SIGSAC Conference on Computer and Communications Security, pages 2968–2985, 2021.
 5. Jason G Digalakis and Konstantinos G Margaritis.
-On be
+On benchmarking functions for genetic algorithms.
+International journal of computer mathematics, 77(4):481–506, 2001.

 # Disclaimer